yunijlee0731/inventory_app/README.md

 npm install
 npm run dev or npm start
 ```
+### Database
 - Details about the database:
-  -- The database name is "inventory_db"
+- The database name is "inventory_db"
-  -- Two tables were created: Users, Items
+- Two tables were created: Users, Items
+- I utilized MySQL to create the database

 ## Frontend